hdbjx/venture/README.md

 # VentureBuilt

-A browser-based business simulation.
+A browser-base business simulation.
 Start with a few hundred dollars and a beat-up starter kit; build a service company through pricing strategy, hiring, equipment, marketing, reputation, and cash-flow management.
 Runs entirely client-side — no backend, no accounts.

 ## Run it